dantegates/porter/docs/rest_api.rst

 results in the endpoint ``/datascience/baz/v1/pred``.

-:ref:`Custom services<Custom Services>` also have the flexibility to define their endpoints.
+:ref:`Custom services <baseservice>` also have the flexibility to define their endpoints.

+.. _health_checks:

 Health Checks
 -------------